Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 By transport estimates, together with commutator and tame estimates, we can bound, for any $t\in[0,T^*[\,$, the norm of the velocity field as follows:

 For notational convenience, let us set

 In addition, we notice that the Gagliardo-Nirenberg type inequalities of Lemma \ref{l:GN-ineq} imply

 which hold true for two suitable exponents $\alpha_{1,2}\in\,]0,1[\,$, as soon as $p_0>d$.
-If the index $p$ from the statement verifies $p>d$, we simply take $p_0=p$, if not we choose a different $p_0\in\,]d,+\infty[\,$.
+If the index $p$ from the statement verifies $p>d$, we simply take $p_0=p$, if not we choose a different $p_0\in\,]d,+\infty[\,$ (in the case $p=+\infty$, simply take the $p_0$ from the statement).
 After an application of the Young inequality and summing up the resulting expression with \eqref{lin:est:nab:a} (or with \eqref{lin:est:rho_inf} in case $p=+\infty$), we find, for any $t\in[0,T^*[\,$, the estimate

 for an implicit multiplicative constant which depends also on $\rho_*$, $\rho^*$ and $\left\|u_0\right\|_{L^2}$.
 Observe that, under our assumptions, one always has $B^{s-1}_{p,r}\,\hookrightarrow\,L^p\cap L^\infty$.
 Then, from equation \eqref{eq:D-rho} and classical transport estimates, one deduces that, for all $q\in[p,+\infty]$ and all $t\in[0,T^*[\,$, one has